hbctraining/Intro-to-ChIPseq/lessons/04_automation.md

 ## Learning Objectives

-* Write a shell script to generate filtered BAM files for all samples
+* Run and review a shell script to generate filtered BAM files for all samples
 * Describe the difference between serial and parallel jobs

 ## Automating the ChIP-seq analysis path from sequence reads to BAM files